flink-extended/ai-flow/docs/content/user_guide/tutorial.md

 # Tutorial

-This tutorial will show you how to write a workflow using AI Flow and walk you through some fundamental AI Flow concepts, objects, and their usage.
+This tutorial will show you how to write a workflow using AIFlow and walk you through some fundamental AIFlow concepts, objects, and their usage.

 ## Target